Virtual machine escape

 In computer security, virtual machine escape (VM escape) is the process of a program breaking out of the virtual machine (VM) on which it is running and interacting with the host operating system.
-In theory, a virtual machine is a "completely isolated guest operating system installation within a normal host operating system", but this isn't always the case in practice.
+In theory, a virtual machine is a "completely isolated guest operating system installation within a normal host operating system", but this is not always the case in practice.

 For example, in 2008, a vulnerability in VMware discovered by Core Security Technologies made VM escape possible on VMware Workstation 6.0.2 and 5.5.4.
 A fully working exploit labeled Cloudburst was developed by Immunity Inc. for Immunity CANVAS (a commercial penetration testing tool).
 Cloudburst was presented at Black Hat USA 2009.